-The Properties and Facilities Committee was constituted by the Board at its meeting on 10 September 2014.
+The charter under which the Properties and Facilities Committee operates was reviewed and approved by the Board on 14 March 2019.
 The Committee was formed to review and advise the Board on matters pertaining to the properties and facilities owned by the Company.